pimentel/atom-r-exec/README.md

   - if `false`, send the code in the background and stay focused on Atom.
 This is not possible when sending code to a browser
 - `r-exec.notifications`
   - if `true`, notifications via `NotificationManager` when a paragraph or function is not identified
+- `r-exec.smartInsertOperator`
+  - if `true` when inserting operators, only insert whitespace to the left or right of the operator if there is no existing whitespace.
+- `r-exec.skipComments`
+  - if `true` along with `r-exec.advancePosition`, skip comments after a command is run

 The default configuration looks like this: